Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 third layer

-1. Melt together over low heat the chocolate and 2 Tbsp (30 ml) of butter.
+1. Melt together over low heat 4 oz semi-sweet chocolate, 1/8 teaspoon salt, and 2 Tbsp of butter.

-2. Cool slightly and then spread evenly overtop of the chilled second layer.
+2. Spread evenly overtop of the chilled second layer.

 3. Chill until ready to serve.